Looking Back on a Year of Unforgettable Memories

 Spending a year traveling the world has been the most incredible experience.
 It’s been an educational, eye-opening, and life-changing adventure we never could have imagined.
 We are beyond grateful for being able to experience and learn as much as we did in one year – meeting with family and friends across the globe, forming new travel friendships, and sampling some pretty amazing food!

-Here is a summary of our year of travels starting from when we left in August of 2015 (warning, long post! 🙂).
+Here is a summary and nifty route map of our year of travels starting from when we left in August of 2015 (warning, long post! 🙂).

 Peru, Chile, Argentina